Monday, April 17, 2017

 "There are two Greek words used for 'holy' in the New Testament -- hagios and hosios (hosios is used in this passage).
 The word most commonly used is hagios (corresponding to the Hebrew word kadosh).
 This, when applied to God, designates him as holy, knowing good and evil perfectly, and absolutely willing good and no evil.
 When applied to men, it designates them as separated, set apart to God from evil and from common use.
 The corresponding verb is commonly translated 'to sanctify;' and the word when used as a substantive is the ordinary word for 'saints.'
 The word hosios, on the other hand, conveys the thought of pious, that which is not profane.
 It speaks of God in mercy and grace, and of Christ, in whom all gracious qualities are concentrated, as well as perfect piety.
 It corresponds to the Hebrew chesed, of which the plural (chasadim) is the word translated 'mercies' or 'sure mercies' in the Old Testament.
 When applied to men, it is in general the sum of qualities which suit and form the divine character in man, as opposed to the human will.
 It refers to the exercise of gracious suitable affections in the relationships in which we are to God, and (e.g.) to parents.
 Hence, as suitable affections to God practically constitute holiness, the word is used in this sense for holy.
 The two Hebrew words are used side by side in Ps.
 89.18,19, 'The Holy One (kadosh) of Israel is our king. ...
 Then thou spakest in vision to thy Holy One (Chasid).'
 The beginning of the Psalm speaks of the mercies or gracious ways (chasadim) of the Lord.
 (See, for hosios, Acts 2.27; 13.34, 35; 1 Tim.
 2.8; Tit.
 1.8; Rev. 15.4; 16.5)."

 The Old Testament priests were sinners in need of redemption, just like the rest of us.
 Because of what He has done for us, we are able to approach God with confidence in His promises (Hebrews 4:14-16).
-Christ can sympathize with us because He took on human flesh.
+Christ can sympathize with us not only because He already knows everything in His deity, but also because He took on human flesh.
 We have constant access to the grace of God because of His work.
 We can rest secure in Him, since He is perfectly reliable.
 He does not have any of the weaknesses that Jewish priests had.
+Unlike most ancient kings who could only be approached by their closest diplomats and ambassadors, Christ can be approached directly by everyone without distinction.

 Jesus Christ is both the High Priest who offers a sacrifice before God and the Lamb to be slain for our sins.
 That paradox undoubtedly perplexes the human mind.
 It is to be received only by the person of faith.
 The concept of a sacrifice goes hand in hand with one who offers a sacrifice.
 Only God could do both things at the same time.
 The justice of God necessitates the punishment of sin (Genesis 18:25; Exodus 20:5).
 He despises evil (Deuteronomy 13:17; Romans 1:18).
 He is as a consuming fire to sinners (Deuteronomy 4:24).
 Christ offered Himself in our place to satisfy the wrath of God.
 It was foreordained from the foundation of the world that He would make this atonement sacrifice.